Justadudeinspace/The_Root_Repo/README.md

 # Resource Links
 - <a href="https://xdaforums.com/">XDA Forums</a> is the #1 Android Developer Forums.
-Made by Developers for Developers. xDA Forums has device specific instructions for all things concerning modding and Android development.
+Made by Developers for Developers.
+XDA Forums has device specific instructions for all things concerning modding and Android development.

 - <a href="https://www.hovatek.com/forum/">Hovatek Forums</a> is a very Noob friendly Android modding forums.